CristopherAreche/CristopherAreche/README.md

 - 👋 Hi, I’m Cristopher Areche.
 - 👀 I’m interested in coding and learning new things.
 - 🌱 I’m currently learning Web Development.
-- 💞️ I’m looking to collaborate on important Proyects one day.
+- 💞️ I’m looking to collaborate in Inspiring Projects.
 - 📫 How to reach me: Cristopherareche764@gmail.com